claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

 ## Annotation of Table Structure Dataset for microsoft/table-transformer Model

-In this project, I had to annotate custom table structure dataset that was used to train the table-transformer model by Microsoft.
+In this project, I had to annotate a custom table structure dataset that was used to train the table-transformer model by Microsoft.
 The tasks of the table-transformer model by Microsoft is to do:
   1. Table detection (TD), locates the table
   2. Table structure recognition (TSR), recognizes the structure of a table in terms of rows, columns, and cells
   3. Functional analysis (FA), which recognizes the keys and values of the table.